jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-17-checkpoint.md

 > Lastly, the cube of $$a^3$$ being $$a^9$$, we call the ninth power
 > the cubo-cube: after this, no other denominations of this
 > kind have been introduced for powers; and, indeed, the two
-> last are very little used
+> last are very little used.

 #### References